 Photo of Sierra Vierra

-Sierra Vierra is an associate in the Sacramento, California, office of Jackson Lewis P.C.
-She represents management in civil litigation and administrative proceedings involving employment law matters, including discrimination, harassment, retaliation, wrongful termination, benefits, and a wide range of wage and hour issues.
-She litigates in federal and state courts, including class and representative actions, and represents employers in administrative proceedings.
-She also provides preventive advice and counsel on best practices.
+Sierra Vierra is a principal in the Salt Lake City, Utah, office of Jackson Lewis P.C.
+Sierra focuses her practice on workplace safety and health matters and has substantial and in-depth experience in civil litigation and administrative proceedings involving employment law matters, including discrimination, harassment, retaliation, wrongful termination, and wage and hour issues.

 It may come as a surprise to some, but Cal/OSHA’s workplace violence regulations currently apply only to the Health Care Industry.
 Cal/OSHA plans to change that.